tehvedo/CIS_602_Project/docs/index.md

 * **[Usage Guide](usage.md):** Instructions on how to interact with the API endpoints.
 * **[Specifications](specs.md):** Detailed requirements, input ranges, and expected behaviors.
 * **[Data Model](data_model.md):** Schema definitions for requests and responses.
+* **[Testing Methods](testing.md):** Defines the comprehensive test suite required to satisfy the requirements for 100% Whitebox and Blackbox coverage.

 ---